Click here to go to the main page

 1925-1927 Kamp-Lintfort (Germany): church St. Marien

-Intended as a temporary church but never replaced.
-Low one-aisled church with very wide nave and no externally recognizable choir.
-The church is covered by a sigle mansarde roof with two rows of rectangular dormer-windows.
+Aisleless church with low but very wide nave and no externally recognizable choir.
+The church is covered by a single mansarde roof with two rows of large rectangular dormer-windows.
 At the south side an open bell-tower was built, which was later removed.
 Instead a tower, not by Te Riele, was built at some distance at the front of the church.
+The church closed in 2012 and is now a day care center for children.

 1926 Hengelo (Ov): church O.L.
 Vrouw van Altijddurende Bijstand